Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status

-Prior studies have investigated the motivational factors that drive students' post-secondary program choices, mostly from the social science and education literature.
-For instance, \cite{Beier} provide a literature review on using expectancy-value models to explain STEM educational choices.
-The model assumes one's educational decisions are shaped by 1) interest, which determines the valence components of expectancy-value models, and 2) self-concept, which is the determinant of both interest and expectation of success for a task. \cite{Alpay} explore students' motivations through a cross-faculty survey of 2,330 undergraduate engineering students at Imperial College London.
-Through detailed analysis, they find common influences on a student's choice to study engineering include role models, decent salary, and the aspirations to ``invent something new'' and ``make a difference to the world''.
+Prior studies have investigated the influencing factors of students' educational decisions and perceptions, mostly from the social science and education literature.
+For instance, Beier and Rittmayer \cite{Beier} review the literature on using expectancy-value models to explain STEM educational choices.
+The model assumes one's educational decisions are shaped by 1) interest, which determines the valence components of expectancy-value models, and 2) self-concept, which is the determinant of both interest and expectation of success for a task.
+The expectency-value theory can also be used to explain students' adoption of information technology \cite{vanderschaaf2021factors}, and the perception of online learning \cite{lee2021learning}.
+Alpay et al. \cite{Alpay} explore students' motivations through a cross-faculty survey of undergraduate engineering students at Imperial College London.
+They find common influences on a student's choice to study engineering include role models, decent salary, and the aspirations to ``invent something new'' and ``make a difference to the world''.
 These studies provide a list of common factors that impact students' education and career choices, and more importantly, useful frameworks to interpret the text mining results obtained in this study.